Privacy Policy

 Optional Cloud Backup (Pro Feature)

 If you choose to enable cloud backup (a Pro-only feature), the app will ask you to sign in with your Google account via Firebase Authentication.
-Once signed in, your meal logs are synced to Firebase Firestore under your Google Account's UID — only you can read your data.
+Once signed in, your meal logs and saved favorites are synced to Firebase Firestore under your Google Account's UID — only you can read your data.

 - Cloud backup is strictly opt-in.
 The app functions fully offline without it.

-- Only the meal data you explicitly logged is synced — no location history, no browsing behavior, no identifiers beyond your Firebase UID.
+- Only the meal data you explicitly logged and the favorite meal templates you saved are synced — no location history, no browsing behavior, no identifiers beyond your Firebase UID.

 - Photos are not synced to the cloud — only the local file path string is stored in Firestore.